About Heather Farris >

 Pinterest Creator Rewards shut down recently, and I don’t want you to fret because there are so many ways to monetize on and off Pinterest.
 Today we are going to dive into six different ways that you can make money on Pinterest, even without the Creator Rewards Program.

-Hi, I’m Heather Farris, and I run a Pinterest marketing channel, an agency, and a paid membership community all about Pinterest and content strategy.
-So I am definitely one of the people you can trust when it comes to teaching you the ways of Pinterest.
+Hi, I’m Heather Farris, and I run a Pinterest marketing agency, a paid membership community all about Pinterest and content strategy, and have been doing this since you could reach the bottom of the feed.
+So let’s dig into how to make money on Pinterest.

 There are a handful of ways to monetize with Pinterest for content creators like myself and e-commerce shops.
 If you are reading this and have an e-commerce store like WooCommerce, BigCommerce, or Shopify, don’t worry because I will not leave you out.